kokolina1888/sr-list/sr-list/README.md

 Rating
 See Recipe /Home page Banner/

-Further Project Development:
+## Further Project Development

+### Current project version do not cover
-Set auth rules to write in Firebase Database
+- Set auth rules to write in Firebase Database
-Error handling on each action
+- Full Error handling /on each action in the app/
-Edit recipe
+- User can edit own recipes
-User can delete own recipes
+- User can delete own recipes
-Increase/decrease number of times the recipe been added to shopping list Set Price for each product an calculate approximate cost of the shopping list
+- User can increase/decrease number of times the recipe has been added to shopping list
+- User can set price for each product an calculate approximate cost of the shopping list

-Admin dashboard for
+- Admin dashboard for
     - managing users
     - products

-Techical Documentation:
+## Techical Documentation:
 DataBase, Backend API, Hosting: Firebase
 Global State management - Redux /redux, react-redux/ Routing -